MatthieuCourbariaux/BinaryConnect/README.txt

     This is the number of epochs we train with high precision to position the radix point.
     Once the radix point is positioned,
-    the parameters are reinitialized, and the training can begin.
+    the parameters are reinitialized, and the DFXP training can begin.

 Examples:
     python simulator.py PI_MNIST FLP